 - Assistance with planning environmental volunteer opportunities.
 Audubon offers team-building programs such as wildlife refuge cleanups and event volunteer teams.
 These experiences foster corporate loyalty and allow employees to give back to their community

-- Access to Audubon Environmental Education Center and wildlife refuge facilities for off-site meetings, training, and team building exercises.
+- Access to Audubon Nature Center and Aquarium and wildlife refuge facilities for off-site meetings, training, and team building exercises.

 Public recognition benefits can include any or all of the following:

 - Recognition on Audubon web site, with link to sponsor's site

 - Media releases

 - Opportunities for direct outreach and sales to Audubon's members and supporters

 To find out how your organization can become a corporate sponsor of the Audubon Society of Rhode Island, contact Senior Director of Advancement Jeff Hall, at (401) 949-5454 x.3017.